fluserl/gazpacho/README.md

 # Introduction

-We will learn how to design screens by using FlexBox to create our Layout.
-Once we understand basic Flexbox, we will design our first Form screen to create Restaurants and secondly, to create Products.
+During this lab first, we will learn how to validate forms with formik and yup.
+Secondly, we will learn how to perform POST requests to the backend.

 # 0. Setup